kumahq/kuma-website/docs/README.md

 ::: slot masthead-main-title

-# The modern control plane<br> for reliable service connectivity
+# The universal Envoy service mesh<br> for distributed service connectivity

 :::

 ::: slot masthead-sub-title

-## The open-source control plane for modern connectivity, <br>delivering high performance and reliability with Envoy.
+## The open-source control plane for service mesh, <br>delivering high performance and reliability with Envoy

 :::